jfjensen/CarND-MPC-Project/README.md

 ### Timestep Length, Frequency and MPC Latency

 Given that MPC has a latency of 100ms, I decided to choose a $dt$ slightly higher than that, namely $dt=0.15$.
 I then experimented with different values for $N$.
 Here the best suited value turned out to be $N=11$.
 The prediction horizon $T$ then becomes $T=(N-1) * dt=10*0.15=1.5$.
 With higher values of $N$, the vehicle would drive erratically and quickly drive off the track.
 Lower values, would make the prediction very limited.

+## Demo Video

+A demo video of this project can be found on Youtube [here](https://youtu.be/TyVx-1mTBPU).